Royal Air Force Aldergrove (Belfast International Airport)

 The Aldergrove Operations Record Book refers to “The plane became uncontrollable and it crashed through the roof of the NAAFI building, where the (fuel) tanks burst and set the building on fire.
 Parts of the wreckage flew in the direction of a 23 Maintenance Unit Hanger, in front of which a party of the Ground Defence Force had been drilling.
-Some of these men were hit by the wreckage, causing 13 casualties, some fatal.
+Some of these men were hit by the wreckage, causing 13 casualties.

 Some of the girl employees in the NAAFI were trapped in the collapse of the building and killed outright while others were injured.”